 This law has requirements for factory workers and other professionals endangered by occupational hazards with the needed safety and penalties when there is any breach of the act.
-Section 40-44 of the act gave an explicit provision of the welfare facilities in the workplace.
+Section 40-44 of the act gave an explicit provision of welfare facilities in the workplace.

 1. Toilet facilities.

 A toilet facility is essential in the workplace.
 Mostly, the workers should have a place to empty their bowels whenever there is a need for such.
 There has to be an adequate number of toilets that will serve the workers present.
-Toilets for men should be separate from that of women.
+Toilets for men should be separate from that for women.
 They should be maintained clean at all times.

 The toilet facility has to be protected from the weather with proper ventilation and illumination.
 The floor of the toilet has to be free from water to avoid slip hazards.
-Disabled workers to be taken into consideration in the provisions of the toilet.
+Disabled workers are to be taken into consideration in the provisions of the toilet.

 2. Washing facilities.

 The presence of washing facilities is essential in the workplace.
 It has to be very accessible to workers.
 Washing facilities with a shower depending on the nature of the work where workers need to take a shower as a reason for their work.
 Workers most times need to take a shower if the work is dirty, strenuous, and involves potential contamination with hazardous substances.
 Washing facilities to have soaps, running water, a towel, and a means of drying the clothes.